RudolfDaniel/corsac-orientation-exam-retake/javascript.md

 ### a, What's the difference between Array.prototype.forEach and Array.prototype.map?

+Array.prototype.map creates a new array using an existing one, but makes modofication(s) each elements and puts the modified elements into the new array.
+We need a function to specify the modifications and use it in the map function.
+ForEach executes the specific function on the existing array and does not create a new one.

 ### b, Write an example usage of the map and forEach function.

+If we would like to keep the existing array to use it later, but need new version of the modified elements, we should use the map function.
+If we would like to use just a function on the array, use the forEach function.